Hunter Douglas: Acquisitions

 In 2013, Hunter Douglas purchased a minority stake in 247 Home Furnishings Ltd (247), which they did not make known to the Competitions and Markets Authority (CMA).
 At a later date in 2016, Hunter Douglas purchased a majority share in Blinds2Go which is by far the largest UK retailer of made-to-measure blinds.
 Following that, Hunter Douglas made a second acquisition of Hillarys Blinds in 2017.
 At this point, Hunter Douglas already owned a significant share of the market before purchasing a majority stake of 51% for 247 in 2019.
 The initial purchase in 2013 had not been cleared with the CMA and the second purchase would have given Hunter Douglas 100% ownership of 247.
 As a result of concerns around competition in the market, Hunter Douglas was forced to sell their 51% purchase of shares from 2019.
 This sale was completed and approved by the CMA and went to Cristobal Consulting Ltd.

 In March 2022, Hunter Douglas completed the acquisition of 74% of Droma-Sunshade Experts, an exterior sunscreen assembler, with a fast-growing sales presence in Western Europe.

+In October 2023, Hunter Douglas fully acquired Select Blinds- a leading US e-commerce blinds retailer.